texttochange/vusion-documentation/en/getting-started/terms.rst

 List of terms
 #################

-List of all terms relevant for your understanding of Vusion:
+List of all terms relevant to your understanding of Vusion:

 A
 -----------